 - No foreign transaction fees.

-You can also earn 1,500 Tier Qualifying Points (TQPs) for every $10,000 you spend with the card, up to $100,000 each year.
+You can also earn 1,500 Tier Qualifying Points (TQPs) for every $10,000 you spend with the card.
 The TQPs count toward A-List and A-List Preferred status in the Southwest Airlines frequent flyer program, which can give you priority access to ticket counters, boarding and security lines, bonus points on flights and free same-day standby flight changes.

 Earning and Redeeming Points

-Using the Southwest Rapid Rewards® Priority Credit Card, you'll earn 2 points per dollar on Southwest flights and Rapid Rewards partner hotels and rental cars, and 1 point per dollar on other purchases.
+Using the Southwest Rapid Rewards® Priority Credit Card, you'll earn 3 points per dollar on Southwest® purchases, 2 points per dollar on Rapid Rewards® partner hotels and cars partners, and 2 points per dollar on local transit and commuting, including rideshare.
+You'll also earn 2 points per dollar on internet, cable, phone services, and select streaming, and 1 point per dollar on all other purchases.
 It's a lackluster rate considering other co-branded airline cards and general travel cards offer higher rewards on travel (not solely airline) purchases.
 However, the points are often worth more than 1 cent each if you use them to book airfare.

-You can also redeem points for merchandise, gift cards, hotel stays, rental cars and international flights on select carriers.
+You can also redeem points for merchandise, gift cards, hotel stays, car partners and international flights on select carriers.
 And as a cardholder, you can redeem points for experiences, such as a cruise or wine tasting.
 But you'll often get the best value redeeming points on Southwest, particularly if you choose Wanna Get Away fares.

 Receive Additional Travel and Purchase Protections